york2015/learngit/readme.txt

-	Git is a version diffrent system
+	Git is a version open system
 	Git  is a free software